OpenNMS/opennms-developer-training/docs/model/02-events.md

 # Events

 ## Goal

 ## Lecture

 ![eventd](images/eventd.png)

-TODO: Eventconf and pre-processing i.e. create transaction or not
+TODO: Eventconf and pre-processing

+TODO: Review how patterns are optimized i.e. create transaction or not

 ## Lab